Well-being contributing factors: Terror management

 Terror management theory maintains that people suffer cognitive dissonance (anxiety) when they are reminded of their inevitable death.
 Through terror management, individuals are motivated to seek consonant elements – symbols which make sense of mortality and death in satisfactory ways (i.e. boosting self-esteem).

 Research has found that strong belief in religious or secular meaning systems affords psychological security and hope.
 It is moderates (e.g. agnostics, slightly religious individuals) who likely suffer the most anxiety from their meaning systems.
 Religious meaning systems are especially adapted to manage anxiety about death or dying because they are unlikely to be disconfirmed (for various reasons), they are all encompassing, and they promise literal immortality.

 Whether emotional effects are beneficial or adverse seems to vary with the nature of the belief.
 Belief in a benevolent God is associated with lower incidence of general anxiety, social anxiety, paranoia, obsession, and compulsion whereas belief in a punitive God is associated with greater symptoms.
 (An alternative explanation is that people seek out beliefs that fit their psychological and emotional states.)

-Citizens of the world's poorest countries are the most likely to be religious, and researchers suggest this is because of religion's powerful coping abilities.
+Citizens of the world's poorest countries are the most likely to be religious, and researchers suggest this is because of religion's powerful coping abilities.Religion Provides Emotional Boost to World's Poor, Gallup Global Reports, March 6, 2009.
 Luke Galen also supports terror management theory as a partial explanation of the above findings.
 Galen describes evidence (including his own research) that the benefits of religion are due to strong convictions and membership in a social group.